Showing posts with label 1990s. Show all posts

 Posters for DREAMANIAC_THE KILLER EYE_VOODOO ACADEMY and HOUSE OF USHER

-It’s Halloween so I feel compelled to review something seasonally appropriate.
+It’s Halloween, so I feel compelled to review something seasonally appropriate.
 The works of Romero, Carpenter and Craven are typical fodder for this sort of thing, or I could look at a couple of Frank Whale and Jacques Tournier films if I wanted to get all New York Times about it (I don’t).
 Instead, I thought I’d explore a different type of horror director, one who pays homage to horror conventions yet puts his own unique spin on the genre.
 This Halloween, I’m delving into some select works from David DeCoteau.

 No one should watch a David DeCoteau horror movie expecting to be scared.
 Even his best ones are standouts not because they succeed as horror movies, but because they possess that so-bad-it’s-good magic.
 Yes, DeCoteau is that kind of filmmaker, occupying the same strata as Fred Olen Ray.